|Firmware (device) support||Trezor One, Trezor Model T, Trezor Safe 3|

 Bitcoin has several predecessors which had the same goal but weren't successful.
-Most of them had an impact on bitcoin technology and are used in it.
+Most of them had an impact on Bitcoin technology.

 B-money was an early proposal created by Wei Dai for an "anonymous, distributed electronic cash system," according to his essay published in November, 1998.
 Satoshi Nakamoto referenced b-money when creating Bitcoin.

-Nick Szabo designed Bitgold in 1998.
-It is a mechanism for a decentralized digital currency he called "bit gold".
-Bitgold was never implemented but has been called "a direct precursor to the Bitcoin architecture.
-In bitgold structure, a participant would dedicate computer power to solving cryptographic puzzles.
+Nick Szabo designed Bit gold in 1998, as a decentralized digital currency.
+Bit gold was never implemented but has been called "a direct precursor to the Bitcoin architecture".
+In the Bit gold structure, a participant would dedicate computer power to solving cryptographic puzzles.

-Some other technology innovations had a big impact on creating bitcoin, such as the design of a secure timestamping service with minimal trust requirements from 1999, Merkle's Protocols for public key cryptosystems from 1980, and more.
+Some other technological innovations had a big impact on creating Bitcoin, such as the design of a secure timestamping service with minimal trust requirements, Merkle's Protocols for public key cryptosystems, and many more.

 A blockchain is a shared database secured by cryptography, which stores all the bitcoin transactions with timestamps that have been updated since its beginning.
 It is possible to distinguish it from the classic database with its immutability - it is not possible to change data already stored in it - and decentralization - the database is stored in many locations in the world so its accuracy is easy to audit.
 Block creation also allows bitcoin software to determine when a particular bitcoin was spent, which is needed to prevent double-spending.